oratek-ch/tofu/README.md

 The compute module behaves much like a Raspberry Pi 4.
 Thanks to this, one can use the same watchdog functions for reliability issues.
 You can have a look at [diode.io](https://diode.io/raspberry%20pi/running-forever-with-the-raspberry-pi-hardware-watchdog-20202/) for more information on how to use those.
 More information may also be found on this StackExchange [thread](https://raspberrypi.stackexchange.com/questions/108080/watchdog-on-the-rpi4).

 ### SSD mounting
-First you need to partition the storage, following this tutorial from [pidramble](https://www.pidramble.com/wiki/benchmarks/external-usb-drives).
+First, you need to partition the storage, following this tutorial from [pidramble](https://www.pidramble.com/wiki/benchmarks/external-usb-drives).
 Note that /dev/sda1 will most likely be replaced by /dev/nvme0n1.

 An alternate possibility for mounting can be found on Raspberry Pi's website, [here](https://www.raspberrypi.org/documentation/configuration/external-storage.md) (with a formatted device).

-A neat benchmark test can be run to find your SSD performance by following the 3 commands on [jamesachambers.com](https://www.jamesachambers.com/raspberry-pi-storage-benchmarks/), with results [here](https://storage.jamesachambers.com/).
-If following the Raspberry Pi mounting procedure, simply run:
+A neat benchmark test can be run to find your SSD performance by running the command from [pibenchmarks.com/](https://pibenchmarks.com/), where you'll see great results on the TOFU board in [Top Scores (SBC)](https://pibenchmarks.com/top/).

 ```
-sudo ./Storage.sh /mnt/mydisk
+sudo curl https://raw.githubusercontent.com/TheRemote/PiBenchmarks/master/Storage.sh | sudo bash
 ```
-as the last command.
+This command has to be run in the disk location.

+### NVMe SSD boot
+Raspberry Pi now Supports NVMe SSD booting, and the TOFU board is the perfect companion for that!
+You may find more information on Raspberry Pi's [documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#nvme-ssd-boot).

 ### Network cards
 M.2 network cards often use the USB line of the connector as interface.
 Remember to enable the USB interface, as mentioned above.